shizhengLi/void_learning/code_agent_implementation/README.md

 - `--demo`: Run in demo mode with mock responses (no API calls)
 - `--working-dir`: Specify working directory

+## Use Cases and Examples

+Check out our documented use cases to see the agent in action:

+- [Empty File Handling](examples/empty_file_handling_case.md) - Demonstrates how the agent handles empty files and prevents infinite tool call loops

+These examples showcase the agent's capabilities, robustness, and safety features in real-world scenarios.

 ## Environment Variables

 Configure these in your `.env` file: